 Posts tagged with "us citizen"

-Foreign Earned Income Exclusion (FEIE) in the United States
+What is the Foreign Earned Income Exclusion (FEIE) in the United States?

 The Foreign Earned Income Exclusion (FEIE) helps U.S. citizens and residents working abroad reduce their U.S. federal income tax burden by excluding up to $126,500 of foreign-earned income for 2024.
 To qualify, individuals must pass either the Bona Fide Residence Test or the Physical Presence Test and earn income from working in a foreign country.
 Benefits include reduced tax liability, simplified tax reporting, and potential additional benefits like the Foreign Housing Exclusion.